asagi4/comfyui-prompt-control/README.md

 # ComfyUI prompt control

-Nodes for convenient prompt editing.
-The aim is to make basic generations in ComfyUI completely prompt-controllable.
+Nodes for LoRA and prompt scheduling that make basic operations in ComfyUI completely prompt-controllable.

-The basic nodes should now be stable, though I won't make interface guarantees quite yet.
+LoRA and prompt scheduling should produce identical output to the equivalent ComfyUI workflow using multiple samplers or the various conditioning manipulation nodes.
+If you find situations where this is not the case, please report a bug.

 ## What can it do?